Tag Archives: educators

 Protective Factors

 Being a resilient leader or human does not mean that you will not experience adversity, complicated situations, or distress.
 Life is not always rosy and full of joy.
 Developing resilience happens over time.
 None of us are born with it.
 We learn it and not necessarily during our childhood.
-Becoming a school leader and managing day-to-day school issues can bring out the best or worst in you.
+Becoming a school leader and managing day-to-day issues can bring out the best or worst in you.
 Some situations can take you out physically or emotionally, while others are as simple as ABC.
 As a resilient leader, you will need the following six things.

 Realistic Planning: Your ability to think out and create practical plans will help you play to your strengths and develop strategic goals.